wing5wong/artisan-whs-static/source/_board_members/martin-mcallen.md

 Students at Whanganui High School enjoy all the advantages associated with attending a large secondary school - a diverse range of educational opportunities; access to all our dedicated and well-qualified teachers; a fully inclusive and welcoming learning environment - as well as benefitting from the personalised learning that occurs in all classes and across the entire school.

 You are always very welcome to visit our school and meet with me at any time.

-Kind Regards

-Martin McAllen
-PRINCIPAL
-M Ed Leadership with First Class Honours, PG Dip Ed Leadership, BA, Dip Tchg